Stop! In the Name of Love: History

 The song was written by Eddie Holland, Lamont Dozier, and Brian Holland.
-Dozier said that he got the idea after he got cheated on by his girlfriend.
-In the heat of the argument, he said, "Baby, please stop.
-In the name of love- before you break my heart."

 The Supremes recorded "Stop!
 In the Name of Love" in January 1965 and released as a single on February 8.
 The song was included on the Supremes' sixth album, More Hits by The Supremes, and was nominated for the 1966 Grammy Award for Best Contemporary Rock & Roll Group Vocal Performance, losing to "Flowers on the Wall" by the Statler Brothers.

 Cash Box described it as "a rousing, shufflin’ pop-blues romancer about a gal who cautions her boyfriend to go a little bit slower" that should "continue in [the Supremes] fantastic chart-riding ways."
 Record World said "These girls can't be stopped.
 And so they have another one that is on its way to the top spot.
 Diana, Florence and Mary have the knack and so does their home base, Motown Records."

 The Supremes' choreography for this song involved one hand on the hip and the other outstretched in a "stop" gesture.
 They performed it on an episode of the ABC variety program Shindig! which aired on Wednesday, February 24, 1965.